danielddemissie/pr-desc-cli/README.md

 - 📋 **Model Transparency**: Easily list and select from a range of supported AI models for each provider.
 - 🔧 **Robust & Reliable**: Built with TypeScript for enhanced type safety and maintainability.
 - ✍️ **Custom Template Files**: Provide your own Markdown file as a template for highly tailored PR descriptions.
+- 🧠 **AI-Powered PR Review & Feedback (Incoming)**: Get AI-generated suggestions and improvements for your code and PR descriptions.
+- ✨ **Interactive Configuration Wizard (Incoming)**: A guided setup process to easily configure `pr-desc` for the first time.
+- 🚀 **Direct PR Creation (Incoming)**: Create new GitHub Pull Requests directly from the CLI with AI-generated descriptions.
+- ✏️ **PR Description Editing (Incoming)**: Update existing GitHub Pull Request descriptions with AI-generated content.

 ## Installation